kanglicheng/code-school/full-stack-project/homeworks/proposal-prep/routes.md

-# Full-stack Proposal Preparation: Routes
+# Full-stack Design Docs Preparation: Routes

 Now that we know how to delegate some of our app state to our frontend router, we should begin thinking about what routes we need in our full-stack projects.
 Let's consider frontend routes first, then backend.